fleschutz/PowerShell/Docs/FAQ.md

 ✔️ it's **open-source and free**: see the Github repository at https://github.com/PowerShell/PowerShell

-✔️ it's **easy to learn**: see the tutorial at https://www.guru99.com/powershell-tutorial.html
+✔️ it's **easy to learn**: see the tutorial for beginners at https://www.guru99.com/powershell-tutorial.html

 ✔️ it's **fully documented**: see the PowerShell documentation at https://docs.microsoft.com/en-us/powershell/